+Ground System Discharge Receiving Area

+Slope Velocity (FPS) Surface

-Ground Slope 0-5% System Discharg Velocity (FPS) 5.0 je Receiving Area Surface Lawn grasses such as fescue, Kentucky bluegrass or bermuda
+0-5% 5.0 Lawn grasses such as

+Fescue, Kentucky Bluegrass or Bermuda

-4.0 Grass mixtures
+4.0 Grass Mixtures

-2.5 Annual grasses or small grains
+2.5 Annual grasses or Small Grains

-5-10% 4.0 Lawn grasses such as fescue, Kentucky bluegrass, or bermuda
+5-10% 4.0 Lawn grasses such as

+Fescue, Kentucky Bluegrass or Bermuda

-3.0 Grass mixtures
+3.0 Grass Mixtures

-Note: The permissible velocities of flow noted above are for erosion resistant soils.
-For highly erodible soils, indicated by an erodibility factor (K) greater than 0.35 from the SCS Soil Survey, the permissible velocities should be decreased by 25%.

-7.2 Dimensions and Materials: For pipes with a diameter equal to or less than 36 inches, outlet protection shall extend beyond the end of the outlet pipe or end section for the minimum length and width indicated in Section 6.3 for the specific pipe size.
+- Note: The permissible velocities of flow noted above are for erosion resistant soils.
+For highly erodible soils, indicated by an erodibility factor (K) greater than 0.35 from the NRCS Soil Survey, the permissible velocities should be decreased by 25%.
+Also refer to Erosion and Sediment Control specifications section 6100. - 7.2 Dimensions and Materials: For pipes with a diameter equal to or less than 36 inches, outlet protection shall extend beyond the end of the outlet pipe or end section for the minimum length and width indicated in Section 6.3 for the specific pipe size.
 The length and width shown for an 18-inch diameter pipe shall apply to smaller diameter pipes also.
 Pipes larger than 36" in diameter may not discharge directly onto the ground surface.
 Acceptable materials for outlet protection are riprap, grouted riprap, gabions, or concrete.